Living Freedom Summer School 2024

 • Tolerate or ban?
 Anti-Semitism on campus

-• Artistic freedom in an age of boycotts
+• Artistic freedom in an age of cultural boycotts

 • Misinformation, impartiality and the media